UPDATED COVID-19 PROTOCOLS

 - While the outdoor cemetery grounds remain open, we recommend that visits unrelated to an interment service be avoided.

-- Our mausoleum buildings are closed for visits that are unrelated to attendance at an entombment.
+- Our mausoleum buildings are closed during business hours for visits that are unrelated to attendance at an entombment.

 - Our reception rooms at Holy Sepulchre Cemetery, Burlington and Marymount Cemetery, Guelph are not available for use.